LinyingYang/Covid-projection/README.md

 ### How to run locally
+If you want to run the model, please download the app.R and des_simulator.py in the same file.
+After installing the required package, copy the app.R script and paste it in the R studio.
+You should be able to run the app.

 ### Install the following packages before running
+Please install and load the Rshiny package in Rstudio before you run the app:

+install.packages("shiny")
+library(shiny)

+Then following the instructions during the runtime.

 Please cite as Teng Zhang et al. A model to estimate bed demand for COVID-19 related hospitalization. medRxiv doi:https://doi.org/10.1101/2020.03.24.20042762